VladimirMarkovic86/personal-organiser/README.md

 PersonalOrganiser should be application for organising daily activities, from meal planning, preparation and consumation, through trening schedules to their time adaptation with professional development and social interaction.

-Tutorials
+ClojureScript
 =========

 Tutorials from this address are followed. https://github.com/magomimmo/modern-cljs/blob/master/doc/tutorial-xx.md Except in 'tutorial-xx' instead of 'xx' type numbers from 01 to 16.
-Sixteen tutorials cover ClojureScript tehnology.
+Sixteen tutorials cover ClojureScript and other tehnology.
 In future there may be more.

 NEO4J
 =====

-NEO4J graph database is implemented with neocons library.
+NEO4J graph database is implemented with neocons library for Clojure developers.

 Neocons => http://clojureneo4j.info
 Neocons documentation => http://reference.clojureneo4j.info/